10 Best Ways to Say Hello in Arabic and How to Respond

 Are you just starting on your Arabic language learning journey?
-Maybe you’re travelling to an Arabic speaking country and want to pick up some fun ways to connect with the locals.
-Either way, learning how to say hello in Arabic is a great way to accomplish both!
+Maybe you’re traveling to an Arabic-speaking country and want to pick up some fun ways to connect with the locals.

 Hello in Arabic at a Glance